 - Avoid using any tobacco products or smoking for up to 3 days following the extraction.

-- Your dentist at Anoka Dental will be giving you post-op medication that will include painkillers and might include antibiotics if required.
+- Your dentist at Minneapolis Dental will be giving you post-op medication that will include painkillers and might include antibiotics if required.
 Remember to take them at their appointed times.

 - Any post-op swelling can be minimized or reduced by using ice packs on your cheek for 10-20 minutes at a time.